-Before link wheels, many website owners were using simple directories as a way to increase link building and overall website traffic.
+Before link wheels, many website owners used simple directories to increase link building and overall website traffic.

 Before the complexities of search engines, it was quite easy to write articles based on a keyword that contained links to the website owner’s primary website.

-Link wheels are very common strategy used by website owners looking to increase backlinks and traffic to their website.
+Link wheels are a common strategy website owners use to increase backlinks and website traffic.

-Simply put, the link wheel SEO strategy consists of creating a pattern of links which link to together a chain of independent websites.
+Simply put, the link wheel SEO strategy consists of creating a pattern of links that link to together a chain of independent websites.

 You create links between the website in hopes of leading visitors to your primary website to convert and become customers.

-A great and simple example of this is using social media sites like Twitter, Facebook, Google+, Squidoo, Hubpages, Slideshare and etc.
+A great and simple example is using social media sites like Twitter, Facebook, Google+, Squidoo, Hubpages, Slideshare, etc.

 When you share items on these networks, you’re doing so in hopes that the person clicking on your shared link will visit your website and become a customer or sign up for a newsletter or other marketing opportunity.

-To understand the nature of SEO link wheels and how they work, you must understand how both content and links work to transfer visitors across multiple websites.
+To understand the nature of SEO link wheels and how they work, you must understand how content and links transfer visitors across multiple websites.

 In regards to linking, visitors click on hypertext or navigation links which navigate them to another related website.